johnpapa/shopping-for-codespaces/README.md

      "imageClass": "fas fa-pepper-hot fa-3x"
    }
    ```

-1. Commit the file changes.
-1. Push the changes and publish the branch.

-### Transition to CodeSpaces to run and debug

 1. You want to see the application run to make sure the hot peppers are displayed, so you press `<F5>` to open the debugger.